How do you get basic cable?

 If you love a lot of different channels, you might want to try out streaming TV instead of basic cable.
 You’re probably familiar with on-demand streaming services like Netflix and Amazon Prime Video, but you can stream live TV with services like Sling TV.

-On-demand services usually cost between $5 and $20 per month, and live TV streaming services can be anywhere from $25 to a whopping $135 per month.
-If you want to save, Philo is the aforementioned snazzy $25-per-month plan—just keep in mind it doesn’t have any sports channels.
+On-demand services usually cost between $5 and $20 per month, and live TV streaming services can be anywhere from $25 to a whopping $160 per month.

 These services work on a lot of devices, which makes on-the-go viewing a natural part of the experience.
 Just make sure there’s Wi-Fi at your on-the-go locations, since you’ll need internet to support your streaming.